maximephtGit/Sources_ProjetPOIN/Docker_WebUI/README.md

 * Open a terminal in the ```dweebui``` folder, then enter ```docker compose up -d```.
 * You may need to use ```docker-compose up -d``` or execute the command as root with either ```sudo docker compose up -d``` or ```sudo docker-compose up -d```.

-Configuration:

-* `PORT` - Specifies which port the service binds to on startup.
-Default is `8000`.
-* `SECRET` - A shared secret used by the registration page.

 ## Credits